Arab, Iraqi in France

 Introduction / History

 The Iraqi Arabs descended from a people group cluster called the Levant Arabs.
 The Levant Arabs originally settled all over the Arabian Peninsula and later migrated to North Africa.
 They are spread from Israel to Kuwait and as far east as Iran.
-"Levant" is a broad term that includes several groups of Arabs: Iraqi, Jordanian, Palestinian, Chaldean, and Syrian Arabs.
+"Levant" is a broad term that includes several groups of Arabs: Iraqi, Jordanian, Palestinian, Chaldean and Syrian Arabs.
+There are linguistic differences between each of these Arabic speaking people.

 What Are Their Lives Like?